crvUSD (CRVUSD) Trading 0% Lower Over Last 7 Days

-crvUSD (CRVUSD) traded down 0.1% against the U.S. dollar during the 24-hour period ending at 11:00 AM E.T. on August 24th. crvUSD has a total market cap of $79.52 million and approximately $16.85 million worth of crvUSD was traded on exchanges in the last 24 hours.
-Over the last seven days, crvUSD has traded 0% lower against the U.S. dollar.
-One crvUSD token can currently be bought for about $1.00 or 0.00001556 BTC on exchanges.
+crvUSD (CRVUSD) traded down 0% against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on August 25th.
+One crvUSD token can now be purchased for approximately $1.00 or 0.00001557 BTC on major exchanges. crvUSD has a market capitalization of $79.04 million and $7.12 million worth of crvUSD was traded on exchanges in the last 24 hours.
+Over the last week, crvUSD has traded 0% lower against the dollar.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.